uds-se/FormatFuzzer/README.md

 When running the program as a parser, this method uses the `parse()` function to find out which random bytes must be present in the random buffer in order to generate the target file, and then writes those bytes to the random buffer.
 The `parse` function receives as an argument the buffer at the current position of the file and must then return which value would have to be returned by the current call to `rand_int()` in order to generate this exact file configuration.

-TODO: Have a way to express such changes that allows to edit `.bt` files without having to re-apply them again and again.